3p3v/rs232_remote_access/libs/core/core_agn/sides/README.md

-Module specyfies interfaces used by extensions that are used to communicate through MQTT and serial port.
+Module specifies interfaces used by protocol extensions that are used to communicate through MQTT and serial port.